kaka-go/kaka-go.github.io/_posts/2015-05-10-front-end-developer-interview.md

 * Talk about your preferred development environment.
   1. Monitor >= 2 (vertical one could be better)
   2. Internet access (connection speeds > 10Mbps could be better)
-  3. Mac + Windows(Remote/VM) + Phone (Android, iPhone, iPad could be better, so that grunt watch refreshes all platform automatically at the same time when saving the code)
+  3. Mac + Windows(Remote/VM) + Phone (Android, iPhone, iPad could be better, so that grunt watch can livereload all platforms)
   4. Juice and coffee

 * Which version control systems are you familiar with?<br>